Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 13. Camp John Hay

-Camp John Hay is the perfect place to get away from the hustle and bustle of city life and enjoy the beauty of nature.
-The fresh mountain air and tranquil setting are sure to rejuvenate and relax visitors.
-Whether you’re looking for an adventurous vacation or a relaxing getaway, Camp John Hay is the perfect destination.
+Camp John Hay is the perfect place to escape city life’s hustle and bustle and enjoy nature’s beauty.
+The fresh mountain air and tranquil setting will rejuvenate and relax visitors.
+Camp John Hay is the perfect destination whether you’re looking for an adventurous vacation or a relaxing getaway.

 14. Baguio Cathedral

-The Baguio Cathedral is a Roman Catholic cathedral located in the City of Baguio, Philippines.
+The Baguio Cathedral is a Roman Catholic cathedral in the City of Baguio, Philippines.
 The cathedral is the seat of the Archbishop of the Archdiocese of Baguio.
 It is also the mother church of the Military Ordinariate of the Philippines.

-The cathedral can be climbed in the 1024 steps and the path down to the top of the hill is easily accessible for people walking.
+The cathedral can be climbed in the 1024 steps, and the path down to the top of the hill is easily accessible for people walking.
 The Baguio Cathedral is one of the most popular tourist destinations in Baguio City.
 It is a must-see for anyone visiting the city for the first time.

 15. Baguio Botanical Garden